deco-sites/www/docs/tutorials/connecting-vtex/en.md

 is being used, and it is possible to use it in the construction stage of the store.
 With that domain in hand, follow these steps:

-1. Open the `Minicart.tsx` file and replace the string [`https://bravtexfashionstore.vtexcommercestable.com.br`](https://bravtexfashionstore.vtexcommercestable.com.br) by the chosen domain of the store.
+1. Open the `Cart.tsx` file and replace the string [`https://bravtexfashionstore.vtexcommercestable.com.br`](https://bravtexfashionstore.vtexcommercestable.com.br) by the chosen domain of the store.

-2. Open the `checkout.ts` file and replace the string [`bravtexfashionstore`](https://bravtexfashionstore.vtexcommercestable.com.br) by the **account name** used in the previous session
+2. Open the `routes/api/[...catchall].tsx` file and replace the string [`bravtexfashionstore`](https://bravtexfashionstore.vtexcommercestable.com.br) by the **account name** used in the previous session